Unicode official site

 const i = string[0] // Similarly, retrieve the character 'i' (the second unit '\u0069')

 const e = string[2] // The result is not we expected character 👍.
-Instead, we retrieved the third unit escape '\ud83d', which is the first half of a pair of escapes of 👍.
+Instead, the third unit escape '\ud83d' is retrieved, which is the first half of a pair of escapes of 👍.

-const emoji = string[2] + string[3] // Concatenating the two units in sequence, we retrieved the complete emoji 👍 ('\ud83d\udc4d').
+const emoji = string[2] + string[3] // Concatenating the two units in sequence, the complete emoji 👍 ('\ud83d\udc4d') is retrieved.

 const e1 = string.charAt(3) // '\udc4d'